kivy/kivy/doc/sources/tutorials/pong.rst

 Widget instances would have the vertical line and the two Label widgets inside them for instance.

-Inside a Rule section, you can add various blcoks to define the style and contents of the widgets it will be applied to.
+Inside a Rule section, you can add various blocks to define the style and contents of the widgets it will be applied to.
 You can set property values, child widgets that will be automatically added, or a `canvas` section in which you can add Graphics instructions that define how the widget itself is